pasciaks/JetsProject/README.md

     - instanceof practical use
     - Tons of OOP practice, overrides, etc
     - OOP reference returning clone importance
+    - Improve commit messages for better history
+    - Commit message should be feature related if possible

 #### Object references using List<Jet>